 Jonathan Michael Waite, the son of Carol Farmer Waite who is the beneficial owner of more than 5% of the Company's voting securities, served as a non-executive employee of the Company in the position of Vice President, Construction Management through January 31, 2017, when his position was eliminated.
-Mr. Waite's fiscal 2017 compensation (including salary, stock based compensation, auto allowance, life insurance premium paid by the Company under the Company's postretirement death benefit plan and the economic benefit of the associated life insurance policy, ESOP allocation, 401(k) matching contribution and change in pension value) through January 31, 2017 was \$186,688.
-The Company and Mr. Waite entered into a confidential general release and separation agreement pursuant to which Mr. Waite became entitled to receive: (i) severance benefits of approximately \$221,022, less applicable taxes and withholdings, over a 13-month period; (ii) a prorated bonus award under the Company's short-term incentive plan for non-executive employees subject to the Company satisfying its threshold requirements and the degree of achievement of Company performance goals under the plan for fiscal 2017, with individual goals deemed to be achieved at 100%; and (iii) payment of a lump-sum cash retention bonus (\$260,000, less applicable taxes and withholdings) in connection with the Company's corporate relocation plan.
-Based on achievement of the performance goals under the short-term incentive plan, Mr. Waite received a payout of \$32,403, which was equal to approximately 62% of his target opportunity of \$52,348 under the plan.
+Pursuant to a confidential general release and separation agreement entered into in fiscal 2017 between the Company and Mr. Waite, in fiscal 2018 the Company paid Mr. Waite an aggregate of \$214,802, less required taxes and withholdings, consisting of: (i) severance benefits of \$181,784; (ii) a prorated bonus award under the Company's short-term incentive plan for non-executive employees of \$32,403 (paid in fiscal 2018 for fiscal 2017 performance); and (iii) \$615 representing the Company's 401(k) match for fiscal 2017 service.
 Receipt of severance and the foregoing benefits was conditioned upon, among other things, Mr. Waite having executed a general release of claims in favor of the Company.